CYYG/catvsdog-result/README.md

 * A Python webapp which lets you vote between two options
 * A Redis queue which collects new votes
-* A .NET worker which consumes votes and stores them in…
+* A Python worker (designed for lambda) which consumes votes and stores them in…
 * A Postgres database backed by a Docker volume
-* A Node.js webapp which shows the results of the voting in real time
+* **A Node.js webapp which shows the results of the voting in real time (THIS REPO)**

 Note
 ----

 The voting application only accepts one vote per client.
-It does not register votes if a vote has already been submitted from a client.# bbl-voting-app
+It does not register votes if a vote has already been submitted from a client.